How to Trick or Treat Safely in 2022

 Besides new precautions, parents and trick-or-treaters should also be sure to follow the usual trick-or-treating safety tips.
 Don’t go out alone.
 Stay on the sidewalk.
 And have something bright or reflective on your costume.

 Before heading out to trick-or-treat, make sure there hasn’t been a surge of recent COVID cases in your area.

 “Think about the region where you live,” Caudle says.
 “Is COVID transmission high or low in your area?
 Is it increasing or decreasing?
 Also, what state and local regulations about trick-or-treating are in place this fall?
 I would also consider factors such as the health risks of your child and others in the household, such as if the child has a weakened immune system.”

 Then, Caudle says, think about whether it will be possible to avoid large groups and maintain social distancing.
-Get in the spirit of fall with these pumpkin spice goodies.

 Set up Driveway Tables